RUISA signal layer

 Stabilize the affected domain before the visible pattern spreads further.

-The public layer shows the kinds of escalation patterns RUISA can recognize, while withholding exact trigger thresholds, dependency chains, and internal activation logic.
+The public layer shows example pressure patterns RUISA can describe, while withholding exact thresholds, dependency chains, and internal activation logic.

 Coverage protection signal

-A concentrated pressure pattern is reducing safe operating margin in a sensitive area.
+A concentrated pressure pattern may be reducing operating margin in a sensitive area.

 Command